Gearing Up for the Grind: What to Pack for a Long-Distance Bike Ride

 🚲 Bike Gear & Riding Essentials

-• Clothing: Padded cycling shorts, bright jerseys, a windbreaker, and gloves.
-Layers are key.
+• Clothing: Padded cycling shorts (my non-negotiable), bright jerseys, a windbreaker, gloves, and cooling sleeves.
+Check cycling shorts.

-• Repair Kit: Bring spare tubes, tire levers, a mini pump or CO₂ inflator, a multi-tool, and chain lube.
+• Repair Kit: Spare tubes, tire levers, mini pump or CO₂ inflator, multi-tool, and chain lube.
+Shop repair kits.

-• Saddle Setup: A comfortable, well-fitted saddle or padded seat cover can prevent long-ride misery.
+• Saddle Setup: A comfortable, well-fitted saddle makes or breaks long rides.
+See ergonomic saddles.

-• Sleeping Setup: Choose between a lightweight tent, tarp, hammock, or bivy sack.
+• Lightweight tent, tarp, hammock, or bivy sack.

-• Sleep Comfort: Pack a sleeping bag rated for your climate and a compact sleeping pad or mat.
+• Sleeping bag rated for your climate + compact sleeping pad.

 🔥 Food & Cooking Gear

-• Food: Opt for high-calorie, easy-to-pack options like trail mix, jerky, energy bars, instant oats, and noodles.
+• Food: Trail mix, jerky, energy bars, instant oats, noodles.

 💧 Hydration

-• Water Purification: Pack a filter or purification tablets for remote areas.
+• Water filter or purification tablets for remote areas.

 🗺️ Navigation & Tech